TeachUcomp, Inc.

 by Keeley Byrnes / Friday, September 27 2013 / Published in Latest, Photoshop

-Using The Brush Tool
+The Brush Tool in Photoshop CS6: Video

-To use the Brush Tool, just click and drag with the circle that appears in the image to paint.
+To use the Brush Tool, then click and drag with the circle that appears in the image to paint.
 The circle represents the width of your brush.
 If the lines aren’t appearing as you wish, remember that you can reverse your steps in the “History” panel and try again.
 Look into the Options bar with the Brush Tool selected.
 Here you can set different options that affect how the Brush Tool will interact with the underlying layer of the image.

-Once you have created a brush that you use frequently, you can save it as a preset tool that you can then access in the future with all of the brush options that you use already set.
-To do this, click the “Brush Presets” button to view the preset tool settings in a drop-down menu.
-Click the “Create new tool preset” button, or click the panel option button and select “New Tool Preset…” from the drop-down menu that appears.
-In the “New Tool Preset” dialog box, enter a new name of the tool with its current settings or leave the default name, if desired.
+In the “New Tool Preset” dialog box, then enter a new name of the tool with its current settings or leave the default name, if desired.
 You can also check or uncheck the “Include Color” checkbox to include or exclude the current color choice with the tool’s settings.
 Then click “OK” to save the tool into the drop-down list.
-Now in the future when you wish to use the brush with the current settings, just click the “Brush Presets” button and select its name from the drop-down list of brush preset tools.
+In the future, when you wish to use the brush with the current settings, then click the “Brush Presets” button and select its name from the drop-down list of brush preset tools.

 In versions CS5 and later, you can click the “Brush Panel” toggle button to turn the Brush Panel (which we look at in the next chapter) on and off.
 You can use the “Mode” drop-down to determine how the brush will apply the color and interact with the color of the pixels it is painting over.
 There are several color modes that we will examine in the next section.
 You use the “Opacity” drop-down to set the transparency level of the paint that you are using in the slider that appears.